Last updated on July 5th, 2022

 For more detailed prices for painting and decorating, check out our guide to painter and decorator prices.

-Factors affecting the cost of a man cave
+What impacts the cost of a man cave?

 Given there are so many variables, we thought it would be useful to highlight some of the key factors that will influence how much you need to spend on your man cave.